AtticusDotOne/Documentation/Vision.md

 "I did!
 We have!"
 Alice smiles.

 "Good.
 Let me pull up the proposal."
-Bob pulls his phone up in front of him, pokes at his phones a few times.
+Bob pulls his phone up in front of him, pokes at his phone a few times.
 "Here you go."

 Alice's phone buzzes--she pull it up.